 Symbol Units Definition

 С mm Combined temporary compression of the helmet cushion(s), pile and adjacent ground

 е - Coefficient of restitution

-E tonne.m Energy input per hammer blow
+Е tonne.m Energy input per hammer blow

 ef - Efficiency of the hammer blow

 Er tonne.m Manufacturers rated energy output of the hammer

-f'c MPa Concrete strength at time of driving
+f'c MPa Design 28 day characteristic concrete compressive strength of the pile

 Н m Overall height of hammer fall

 L m Overall length of the pile

 Mf tonnes Total mass of the fixed part of the hammer and associated gear attached to the top of the pile which is accelerated by the hammer impact.
 It excludes the mass of the falling part of the hammer.
 Typically includes the mass of the hammer frame, anvil, helmet and cushioning, but not the falling part of the hammer.

 Mm tonnes Mass of falling part of the hammer

 Mp tonnes Mass of pile

 N/A - Not Applicable

 R kN Minimum ultimate capacity of the pile

-S mm Pile set, often reported as the average set over 10 blows
+S mm Pile set, often reported as the average penetration per blow over 10 blows